 Have you ever wondered what happens after donating a clothing item to a thrift store?
 If the item does not get re-purchased, it continues its journey as a commodity in the used clothing supply chain.
 Each journey is unique, as there is a global web of possible pathways our clothes can travel along.
 In order to understand the complexity of the used clothing industry, we will be following the journey of a specific white t-shirt, providing just one example of the many possible journeys a used clothing item can embark on.
-Before we dive into this interwoven supply network, it is crucial to understand why this value chain came into existence.
+Before diving into this interwoven supply network, it is crucial to understand why this value chain came to be.

 Clothes are being manufactured at an exponential rate and turnover is increasing.